openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

 the corresponsing operand.
 Labels do not need to appear in a subscript in alphabetical order.
 The subscript for a scalar input is empty.
 The input subscripts are separated with a comma `,`.
 The output subscript `<subscript for output>` is separated from the input subscripts by `->` and represents a sequence of labels
 (lowercase letters `['a',...,'z']`).
-A length of the input subscript matches a rank of the input.
+The length of an input subscript matches a rank of the input.
 The input subscript is empty for a scalar input.

 *Einsum* operation on multiple inputs can be treated as several consecutive *Einsum* operations.
 In the first step, *Einsum* applies the first two inputs.
 In the second step, it operates on the result of the first step and the third input, and so forth.